 - Wellness and other activities to keep seniors engaged and active

 But go to the source, too.
-Make sure to make time to visit the communities you’re considering.
+Make sure to make time to visit the residences you’re considering.
 On your visits, we suggest you talk to the people to see exactly how it operates.
 Speak privately with staff and residents to get their opinions about the level of care and their overall satisfaction.
 Cheerful residents are always a good sign to look for in an assisted living home.

-5. Choosing the first community you find
+5. Choosing the first residence you find

 Legend Senior Living Is here to answer your questions and give you a tour